Cross-Modal Adapter for Vision-Language Retrieval: Introduction

 \section{Introduction}

-Videos are playing an essential role in retaining and disseminating information.
-Nowadays, on video platforms like YouTube, users search for the videos they are interested in through natural language queries.
-Consequently, how to return the most relevant videos for a given text query is becoming an increasingly popular research topic in both the industry and academia.
+Visual content carrier, \textit{e.g.,} images and videos, are playing an essential role in retaining and disseminating information.
+Take the video as an example, nowadays, on video platforms like YouTube, users search for the videos they are interested in through natural language queries.
+Consequently, accurately returning the most relevant videos based on textual queries has evolved into a pressing research topic, gaining traction in both the industry and academia~\cite{sun2021vsrnet, luo2021clip4clip, yang2024continual, song2024deep, yang2024dgl}.

-In the field of text-video retrieval, an important category of the method is pre-training~\cite{ge2022bridging,xu2021videoclip,zhu2020actbert,bain2021frozen,lei2021less,rouditchenko2020avlnet,radford2021learning} that aim at learning better transferable text-video representations.
+In the field of vision-language retrieval, an important category of the method is pre-training~\cite{ xu2021videoclip, radford2021learning} that aims at learning better transferable vision-language representations.
 A representative work is the Contrastive Language-Image Pre-training model~\cite{radford2021learning}, \textit{i.e.}, CLIP, which exhibits great potential in handling this task.
-Numerous works~\cite{luo2021clip4clip,gorti2022x,fang2021clip2video,ma2022x,bain2022clip,gao2021clip2tv,cheng2021improving, liu2022ts2} have focused on adapting the CLIP to the text-video retrieval domain.
-Although these methods achieve encouraging performance on multiple benchmarks~\cite{xu2016msr,chen2011collecting,krishna2017dense,anne2017localizing,wang2019vatex}, they need to fully fine-tune the CLIP model.
-As the current trend of scaling up pre-trained models, this paradigm leads to two issues: (1) it has a high risk of overfitting on downstream datasets, and (2) it is costly to train and store an entirely new large model for each dataset in practice.
+Numerous works~\cite{luo2021clip4clip, gorti2022x, fang2021clip2video, ma2022x, bain2022clip, gao2021clip2tv, liu2022ts2} have focused on adapting the CLIP to the vision-language retrieval domain.
+While these methods deliver promising results across various benchmarks, they require full fine-tuning of the CLIP model and even introduce many new parameters to support cross-modal interactions.
+As the current trend of scaling up pre-trained models, this paradigm leads to two issues: (1) it has a high risk of overfitting on downstream datasets, and (2) it is costly to train and store an entirely new large model for each dataset.